olutmatkaijian/ADAM/README.md

 A somewhat recent picture of the UI

 # Recent Changes
+25/11/22: Due to some recent controversy (*cough* CoPilot *cough*) and since I'm the only one developing this, I am setting up this repsoitory on my personal Gitea instance for further development.
+Major changes will be uploaded to GitHub once the time is right.

 27/05/22: Further implementation of the Process Editor.
 It is now possible to load any SVG into the process editor by adding a folder in the "themes" directory.
 Select the correct theme using the "change theme" button on the top right.

 29/05/22: Bug fixed in Process Editor.
 Dynamic adding of Input/Output to node elements.
 Removing them is not possible at the moment as this will delete the node.